 - There is a lowered section of the reception desk.

 - There is a hearing induction loop fitted.

 - Pen and paper are available on request.

-- There is a pictogram map of the museum in the entrance, along with a tactile plan and braille guide to the museum, with large print also available.
+- There is a pictogram map of the museum in the entrance.
+A braille guide is also available

 - Signage has clear font of a reasonable size, and pictograms are used for directional signage.